flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 Substitutions Allowed: The query definition can contain Flows for APEX substitution variables, including `&F4A$process_id.`, `&F4A$subflow_id.`, `&F4A$<process_var_name>.`

 Format issues:  The query must return a value of the correct type to match the variable.
+A query returning no data will result in the vaeriable being set to `null`.

 Example: